-Road Load Control
+ROAD: Road Load Control

-In Road Load control mode the load is varied as a function of speed to mimic aerodynamic loading of a vehicle.
-Load is increased proportional to the square of the speed, with no load at zero speed.
-In this mode the set point adjustment know controls the proportionality constant.
-A larger constant is used for physically larger vehicles, while a smaller constant is used for smaller, or more aerodynamic vehicles.
+In Road Load control mode the load is varied as a function of speed to mimic acceleration, aerodynamic and rolling resistance of a vehicle.
+Aerodynamic load is increased proportional to the square of the speed, with no load at zero speed and 100% load at the designated "saturation" speed.
+Rolling friction is set to a constant load whenever the speed is non-zero.
+Accelerational load is applied proportional to acceleration.
+In this mode the Set Point Adjust knob adjusts the overall load, from 0 to 250%.
+Normally if the various load factors are tuned properly the Set Point Adjust knob would be set to 100% in this mode.
+A larger constant is used for physically larger vehicles, while a smaller constant is used for smaller or more aerodynamic vehicles.
 A good way to calibrate the constant is to operate the vehicle at a known throttle/speed combination.
-If the vehicle speed is higher than the desired operating point the constant can be increased, and if the speed is lower, the constant should be decreased.
+If the vehicle speed is lower, the constant should be decreased.
 This calibration should be performed in the mid-point of the desired test speed range.
 Once the constant is established for a given vehicle, it should always be re-used for that particular model.